rainder/co-try-catch/README.md

 Returns result of the function execution

 ## Supports nested calls
-if a function call returns an instance of `CoTryCatchResult` it is passed up to the caller
+if a function call returns an instance of `TryCatchResult` it is passed up to the caller

 ```js
 const { tryCatch } = require('co-try-catch');